-- 5.1 There are no new major standards that are applicable for the 2019/20 financial statements for the first time. - 5.2 There is one accounting standard, IFRS 16, Leases which will impact on the 2020/21 financial statements and will be referenced in the 2019/20 financial statements as "An Accounting Standard Issued but not yet Adopted". - 5.3 The implementation of this standard was deferred for a year as whilst it has no impact on balances for local authorities it was considered to do so for other organisations that form part of the Whole of Government Accounts (WGA).
+- 5.1 There are no new major standards that are applicable for the 2019/20 financial statements for the first time. - 5.2 The implementation of IFRS 16, Leases, will now be implemented in the 2021/22 financial year. - 5.3 The implementation of this standard should have been from the financial year beginning 1 April 2019 but was originally deferred for a year as whilst it has no impact on balances for local authorities it was considered to do so for other organisations that form part of the Whole of Government Accounts (WGA).
 As a result of the impact on the bottom line for certain organisations, it was decided that implementation would be deferred for part of the public sector for one year.
 This would have meant that local authorities would have had to produce their accounts under the new accounting standard and then provide information for the WGA on the old accounting basis.
-Therefore, it was agreed that implementation would be deferred for local authorities until the 2020/21 financial year. - This standard does not impact on an entity that is a lessor but does have an impact where it is a lessee.
-Once the standard is implemented lessees will have to account for leases greater than 12 months for assets, other than low value assets, by recognising an asset, with an associated liability for the present value of the unavoidable lease payments, on its balance sheet.
+Therefore, it was agreed that implementation would be deferred for local authorities until the 2020/21 financial year. - However, given the impact that Covid-19 has had on organisations abilities to pull information together CIPFA/LASAAC, the code determining body for local authorities has agreed to a further deferral of the accounting standard until the 2021/22 financial year.
+This is in line with the proposals of the Financial